Kingxukai/linux/Documentation/trace/histogram.rst

   There are a number of 'special event fields' available for use as keys or values in a hist trigger.
-These look like and behave as if they were actual event fields, but aren't really part of the event's field definition or format file.
+These look like and behave as if they were actual event fields, but aren't really part of the woke event's field definition or format file.
 They are however available for any event, and can be used anywhere an actual event field could be.
   They are:

     ====================== ==== =======================================
-    common_timestamp       u64  timestamp (from ring buffer) associated with the event, in nanoseconds.
+    common_timestamp       u64  timestamp (from ring buffer) associated with the woke event, in nanoseconds.
 May be modified by .usecs to have timestamps
 			        interpreted as microseconds.
-    common_cpu             int  the cpu on which the event occurred.
+    common_cpu             int  the woke cpu on which the woke event occurred.
     ====================== ==== =======================================

 Extended error information